-Fittings Differences between Iron Pipe Size, Nominal Pipe Size & Copper Tube Size
+Fittings Differences Between Iron Pipe Size, Nominal Pipe Size & Copper Tube Size

 The first pipe size ever used in a plumbing system was the Iron Pipe Size (IPS).
 Over time, other pipe sizes were introduced including Copper Piping, Copper Tube Sizes (CTS), CPVC, and most recently, PEX.
 When ordering and selecting fittings, it is important you are aware of what piping size system you are working with.
 Fittings that are designed for IPS will not work on CTS piping, and vice versa.